WHAT: Short Course Offering: Introduction to Aircraft Systems: A Practical Perspective — Open Enrollment

 WHERE:Ohio Aerospace Institute, 22800 Cedar Point Rd, Brookpark, OH.
 Class is 0800-1630 Tues-Weds and concludes around noon on Thurs.

 COURSE DESCRIPTION and MATERIALS: The aircraft is a collection of systems, a “collection” that must be successfully integrated for the aircraft to accomplish its mission.
 This 2.5 day short course introduces the major systems—their purpose, how they operate (with theory), integration considerations, challenges, certification, and industry trends (including both military and civil designs).
-A “field trip” to the Wings Over the Rockies Museum will reinforce in-class discussions.
+Where practical, a field trip will reinforce classroom discussions.
 With clear learning objectives and packed full of examples, the course follows the outline below:

 - Introduction and Setting the Stage

 - Fluid-Based Systems

 - Flight Control Systems

 - Tour, Air Force Museum

 Each student is provided a set of course notes and a copy of “Aviation Maintenance Technician Handbook-Airframe, Volumes 1 and 2.”